whyboris/utilitarianism.net/content/en/about.md

 ## Our Purpose

-This website serves as a textbook introduction to utilitarianism at the undergraduate level.
-It provides a concise, accessible and engaging introduction to modern utilitarianism.
-The content of this website aims to be understandable to a broad audience, avoiding philosophical jargon where possible and providing definitions where necessary.
+This **peer-reviewed, open-access textbook** introduces modern utilitarianism in a concise and engaging way, making it both accessible for undergraduates and informative for advanced readers.
+To be understandable to a broad audience, it avoids philosophical jargon where possible and provides definitions where necessary.

+Released in October 2024, the print edition of this textbook is [available from Hackett Publishing](https://hackettpublishing.com/introduction-to-utilitarianism), featuring all the [core textbook chapters](/textbook) from this website.

 ## Who We Are

-This website was written in collaboration by [Richard Yetter Chappell](http://yetterchappell.net/Richard/), [Darius Meissner](https://www.linkedin.com/in/darius-meissner/), and [William MacAskill](http://www.williammacaskill.com/).
+This textbook was written in collaboration by [Richard Yetter Chappell](http://yetterchappell.net/Richard/), [Darius Meissner](https://www.linkedin.com/in/darius-meissner/), and [William MacAskill](http://www.williammacaskill.com/).

 - Richard is an Associate Professor in Philosophy at the University of Miami.
 He is the author of _[Parfit's Ethics](https://doi.org/10.1017/9781108582377)_, and received his PhD from Princeton University in 2012.
-Richard also writes _[Good Thoughts](https://rychappell.substack.com/)_, a newsletter about consequentialism in theory and practice, which you can follow to receive updates about utilitarianism.net (and related topics).
+Richard also writes _[Good Thoughts](https://www.goodthoughts.blog/)_, a newsletter about consequentialism in theory and practice, which you can follow to receive updates about utilitarianism.net (and related topics).
 - Darius specializes in emerging technology policy and is based in Washington, DC.
-He earned his master's in Security Studies from Georgetown University and a bachelor’s in Philosophy, Politics, and Economics from the University of Oxford.
+He earned his Master's in Security Studies from Georgetown University and a Bachelor’s in Philosophy, Politics, and Economics from the University of Oxford.
 - William is an Associate Professor in Philosophy and Senior Research Fellow at the [Global Priorities Institute](https://globalprioritiesinstitute.org/) at the University of Oxford.
 He is the author of _[Doing Good Better: Effective Altruism and a Radical New Way to Make a Difference](http://www.williammacaskill.com/book)_ and _[What We Owe The Future](https://whatweowethefuture.com/)_.

 Thanks to Boris Yakubchik—and previously, James Aung—for website design and management.